13 Author Websites That Get It Right

 Upon first glance at the homepage of Miquel Reina's author website, nothing appears out of the ordinary... until the first image begins to change.
 As you can see, each translation (and gorgeous new cover) of Reina's book Lights on the Sea morphs into the next, providing a beautifully comprehensive sense of his accomplishments.

-In the hands of another web designer, this tactic could easily go awry, but Reina ensures that all his images are carefully sized and timed to create a perfectly calibrated effect.
-He also wisely avoids cluttering the rest of his homepage with additional text and images — adhering to the Jon Krakauer rule — so the viewer's focus is solely on the slow-moving book covers.
+If you’re not a web designer, this tactic could easily go awry, but Reina ensures that all his images are carefully sized and timed to create a calibrated effect.
+The transitions are calmly paced to give you enough time with each cover, but not so slow that you risk missing the effect entirely.
+He also wisely avoids cluttering the rest of his homepage with additional text and images, so the viewer focuses solely on the slow-moving book covers.

 Again, it's easy to go overboard with this tactic; you don't want your author website to look like a carnival.
 To keep things interesting yet professional, bring your site to life with just one or two smoothly transitioning GIFs.